Special education: Pakistan

 After independence (1947), Pakistan had to face some serious challenges, due to which no proper emphasis was given to special education and even education.
 Among other reasons, lack of resources, financial as well as human, was the major one in this context.
 The need and importance of special education was felt in different educational policies of Pakistan in different times.
 At the first time, in its report, the Commission on National Education (1959) highlighted the importance of special education.
 After that the Education Policy (1972) and the National Policy and Implementation Programme (1979) gave some importance to this sector.
 The same was also reflected in different medium-term (five-year) plans.
 This was felt more seriously when the Directorate General of Special Education, Islamabad formulated a draft National Policy for Special Education in 1986 and revised it in 1988 to bring it in line with the emerging needs of the disabled population.
 After that a special education policy was launched in 1999.
-Recently, Government of Pakistan has launched a new National Policy for Persons with Disabilities 2002, which is dynamically being implemented.
+The Government of Pakistan has launched a new National Policy for Persons with Disabilities in 2002, which is dynamically being implemented.